mdsol/cassandra_opscenter_cookbook/README.md

 * Cassandra on each node.
 * Python cookbook to run the server.
 * Java cookbook to run the agent (on each node including the elected server).
-* Nginx cookbook for agent distribution on the elected server.
+* Nginx for agent distribution on the elected server.

 ## Platform